Christopher Mutsvangwa: Political career

-Mutsvangwa entered public life as a diplomat, serving at postings in Brussels to the European Union and New York to the United Nations under Stan Mudenge.
+Mutsvangwa entered public life as a diplomat, serving at postings in Brussels under Ambassador Solomom J. Mahaka to the European Union and New York to the United Nations under Stan Mudenge.
 In 1989, he was part of the UN observer team that monitored Namibia's first general elections, which were won by SWAPO, led by Sam Nujoma.
 Mutsvangwa left diplomatic service in 1990.

 In 1991, Mutsvangwa was appointed Director-General of the Zimbabwe Broadcasting Corporation.
 He stepped down in 1994 to return to the private sector, serving as an executive in the telecommunications industry.
 Returning to politics in 2000, he was elected ZANU-PF Party Secretary for Harare Province.
-In 2002 he was appointed Zimbabwean Ambassador to China, tasked with deepening the country's foreign policy reorientation away from the West towards China.
+In 2002, he was appointed Zimbabwean Ambassador to China, tasked with deepening the country's foreign policy reorientation away from the West towards China.
 He served for four years until 2006, leaving under a "cloud of controversy" due to party infighting.

-In 2012 he was appointed Chairman of the Mineral Marketing Corporation of Zimbabwe.
-In the 2013 elections he was returned as MP for Norton.
+In 2012, he was appointed Chairman of the Mineral Marketing Corporation of Zimbabwe.
+In the 2013 elections, he was returned as MP for Norton.
 He was appointed Deputy Minister of Foreign Affairs and then the first Minister for Welfare Services for War Veterans, War Collaborators, Former Political Detainees and Restrictees.
 Following his expulsion from ZANU-PF he was recalled from Parliament.